ManoManoTech/loggia/README.md

 ## Objective

-The objective of this package is to provide a simple and standard way to configure logging in Python projects, using the standard `logging` module, and compatible with [loguru](https://loguru.readthedocs.io/en/stable/index.html).
+The objective of this package is to provide a simple and standard way to configure logging in Python applications, using the standard `logging` module, and compatible with [loguru](https://loguru.readthedocs.io/en/stable/index.html).

 We aim for a batteries-included, no configuration required, delightful out-of-the box experience.